Stunning Before & After Photos

 Each patient will have a different healing time.
 In general, you should be able to return to daily activities and your work routine after about 10 days.
 For some patients, this may take longer.
 You’ll see most of the swelling and bruising go down after about two weeks.
 After that, you need to continue to meet with Dr. Steinberg for your postoperative appointments to see when he can return to physical activity.

 Does blepharoplasty make you look young?

 The purpose of eyelid surgery may be to make you look younger, but it may also be to help your vision — in particular, your peripheral vision.
 As we age, the skin tends to lose elasticity and plumpness.
 This can cause the brow line and the upper eyelids (and lower eyelids) to droop and sag.
 Numerous complications and loss of self-esteem can result from this.
 Fortunately, eyelid surgery can amend these problems, make you look younger, and boost your confidence.

 Can you undergo blepharoplasty at the same time as other procedures?

-Are you interested in learning more about eyelid surgery?
-Find out if you qualify as a candidate for this procedure by booking a blepharoplasty consultation appointment with Dr. Steinberg.
+Are you interested in learning more about eyelid surgery near me?
+Find out if you qualify as a candidate for this procedure by booking a blepharoplasty consultation appointment with Dr. Ashley Steinberg, a top-rated plastic surgeon in Houston.
 Contact us today!